rvt/SoftRF/README.md

   - enable NMEA extended
 - L76K GPS configuration (for **T-Echo**)
   - enable GSA, GSV, VTG
-  - enable GPS and BEIDOU
+  - enable GPS, GLONASS and BEIDOU
 - disable LK8EX1 and LEGACY traffic messages

 **IMPORTANT**: after compiling/flashing, SoftRF needs to be configured as follows, using the respective method: